somphene/somphene.github.io/log/_posts/2020-05-10-00-Duality-Fundamental-Laws.md

 I would like to use the word Language to be any structure used to represent knowledge.
 As in usual usage, when both language and knowledge are specified, a particular language will be used to represent the specific knowledge.
 To clarify again: whenever I use the word 'Language' with a capital L, I mean anything that we use to represent knowledge.
 I loosely refer to anything specific (already represened in some Language) that we would like to represent (in another Language) as 'knowledge', with a small k.

-### Composing Dualities gives Fundamental Laws of a Language - Every Fundamental Law is an Equilibrium Phase Diagram
+### Dualities are Fundamental Laws of a Language - Every Fundamental Law is an Equilibrium Phase Diagram

 * Duality is Differentiation and Integration.